jcomeauictx/kybyz/README.md

+# kybyz
-# kybyz---a peer to peer collaboration and social media platform
+a peer to peer collaboration and social media platform

 ## proof of authorship